 I compiled tweets related to my recent expedition to Ottawa to check out thinking classrooms!
 Each teacher implements the framework in unique ways that are often tethered to their characters, resulting in wonderful examples of places where students can engage in thinking.
 It was an incredible experience to be a part of.
-Follow the link below to see pictures and comments that outline my journey!
+Follow the link below to see some posts that outline my journey!

 The other day in class, I asked my students, “What do you want to get out of this class?”

 I meant – what do you want to focus on today and what do you want to leave with today, but it just didn’t come out quite like that.

 One hand went up, and the response was, “I would really like to get an A in this class.”

 I chuckled softly and asked if anyone had anything else to add.

 Another hand went up, and the response was, “I’d really be happy with a B in this class, even just a C+.”